 This is the filter we work with most often.
 Integrated with every Gmail mailbox owner sending routine, Google Spam Filter is very strict towards every message that has no direct purpose and cannot distinguish itself from shady content.

 Since our outreach campaigns involve sending emails to the users who haven’t heard about us, we fall under the Google Spam Filter’s radar despite the fact that our emails are sent to well-researched, validated prospects whose needs align with our assets.
-We never reach out to someone who is potentially not interested in our services, and our task is to convince Google Spam Filter to differentiate us from the bad guys.
+We never reach out to someone who is potentially not interested in our services, and our task is to convince Google Spam Filtering to differentiate us from the bad guys.

 How we do it